scumbag-pull-request/linux/README.md

 never get used in that case.
 The kernel will be slightly larger, but will work on different machines regardless of whether they have a math coprocessor or not.
-- the "kernel hacking" configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
+- The "kernel hacking" configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
 Thus you